 In addition to the previously outlined policies, the policies below also help us mitigate risks of modern slavery and human trafficking in our supply chain, including but not limited to the:

 RESPONSIBLE PURCHASING PROGRAMS

-We also have a supplier scorecard that incentivizes strong labor rights as well as other criteria.
-Suppliers who have more than 20 to 30 years of history with us and have solid compliance performance receive a higher percentage of our order volume.
-The scorecard is reviewed with suppliers regularly to track their performance.
+We also have a supplier scorecard that incentivizes strong labor rights and other criteria.
+Suppliers who have more than 20 years of history with us and have solid compliance performance receive a higher percentage of our order volume.
+The scorecard is reviewed with suppliers as needed when issues arise.